Corvych/spotifytguserbot/README.md

 # Telegram Spotify User Bot
 Lightweight Enhanced Telegram Spotify User Bot
 Bot just updates your profile bio the same as music goes on your Spotify, just like in VK.
-## Set everything up is prety easy
+## Setting everything up is prety easy
 1. Create Telegram Application, create spotify application at developers console
 2. Paste data into variables in code
 3. Setup session at pyrogram